arista-netdevops-community/cvp-space-recovery/README.md

 # cvp-space-recovery

-Find and remove unecessary files to free up disk space in CVP servers.
+Find and remove unnecessary files to free up disk space in CVP servers.

 ## Quickstart

-Just run `python cleanup.py`.
-You'll be presented with a multiple choice menu with various options for removing old/unecessary files.
+Just copy the script to the CVP server(s) and run `python cleanup.py`.
+The script may be copied to any directory, such as `/tmp`.
+You'll be presented with a multiple-choice menu with various options for removing old/unnecessary files.

+If you have a CVP cluster, you need to run the script in all nodes since it won't remotely connect to different servers.

 ## Options
 ### System Logs